Diplomatic Model

 This implies that:

 • base text can be rendered with a simpler logic, essentially equal to that which dictates the arrangement of characters in lines on a sheet of paper.
 Characters follow each other on the same line, until the next line starts.
-Of course, this layout can occasionally be modified; for instance, whatever the reasons, a portion of the text might be written with a different size, or along an offset or rotated baseline.
-Anyway, these are occasional departures which can be implemented by overriding the default logic.
+Anyway, this layout can occasionally be modified; for instance, whatever the reasons, a portion of the text might be written with a different size, or along an offset or rotated baseline.
+At any rate, these are occasional departures which can be implemented by overriding the default text features.

 • added text instead is placed and sized freely, reflecting its appearance on the carrier.